 Wisdom tooth extraction usually appear between the age of 16 and 25.
 Most adults have four wisdom teeth, but it is possible to have fewer or more.
 Wisdom teeth commonly affect other teeth as they develop, becoming impacted or "coming in sideways.
 "They are often extracted when this occurs.

-Due to evolution, the jaw size in humans has reduced leaving no room for wisdom tooth to erupt hence resulting in ectopic eruptions (abnormal position) of the wisdom tooth extraction in pune or impaction (complete failure of eruption) of it , so the need for extraction of wisdom tooth.
+Due to evolution, the jaw size in humans has reduced leaving no room for wisdom tooth to erupt hence resulting in ectopic eruptions (abnormal position) of the Wisdom tooth extraction or impaction (complete failure of eruption) of it , so the need for extraction of wisdom tooth.
 At FDOC, the procedure of painless removal of tooth is performed under effective local anesthesia by a knowledgeable oral surgeon.

 For wisdom tooth removal we will take an x ray of your mouth to help determine the type of impaction,root position,relation of tooth to nerve , amount of infection etc.Anaesthesia

 Before having your wisdom teeth removed, you'll be given local anaesthesia to numb the tooth and surrounding area.

 If you're particularly anxious about the procedure, our oral surgeon may give you a sedative to help you relax.
 This will usually involve an injection into your arm.

 General anaesthesia is rarely necessary.
 When it is needed, your wisdom tooth will be removed in hospital, although you should still be able to go home the same day as the procedure.

 If the tooth hasn't come through the gum, a small cut (incision) will be made in the gum to access it.
 A small piece of the bone covering the tooth may also need to be removed.